14 Rue de la Ville Neuve,

 But around 1972 the location on a quiet street became an opportunity to convert it to adult movies as did a lot of movie theatres in the neighbourhood.

-After a refurbishing in 2003, the Beverley is still surviving as the last adult movie theatre of Paris.
+After a refurbishing in 2003, the Beverley was surviving as one of the last adult movie theatres of Paris until it closed on 19th February 2019.